rucio/donkeybot/docs/faq_gsoc.md

 - [What problems did you face?](#what-problems-did-you-face)
 - [Do you suggest any future improvements?](#do-you-suggest-any-future-improvements)
 - [Can you provide a Reading List with material that helped you during GSoC?](#can-you-provide-a-reading-list-with-material-that-helped-you-during-gsoc)

+## Outline

+This page is written from the Google Summer of Code (GSoC) student's perspective and tries to answer some FAQs related to GSoC.
+While also providing ideas for improvement and problems faced in this project.

 ## Who wrote Donkeybot during GSoC '20?